-Date: 09/14/2022
+Date: 12/12/2022

-EEG classification using Neural Network – An Application of Machine Learning in Classification of attention deficiency, to measure the effect of ChakaMarkaKosha Meditation-IIChakaMarkaKosha Meditation II – a scientific study using Machine Learning Algorithms to classify and detect ADHD symptoms.
+EEG classification using Neural Network – An Application of Machine Learning in Classification of attention deficiency, to measure the effect of ChakraMarmaKosha Meditation-II

 Stress reduces attention span and is a common problem that impacts students’ academic performance as well as their self-efficacy in handling challenging situations.
 Meditation techniques have been proven to help manage stress levels.
 In the previous research, the author used Heart Coherence as the metric to show the impact of ChakraMarmaKosha Meditation (CM), a meditation on human energy centers, on reducing the stress level.
-In this research we apply Machine Learning algorithms to study the a new version of CM which is CM-II as a guided psychotherapy and cognitive therapy meditation is being studied, to analyze its impact on reducing attention deficiency among students.
+In this research, a new version of CM-II, a guided psychotherapy and cognitive therapy meditation is being studied to analyze its impact on reducing attention deficiency among students.
 This study uses Electroencephalography (EEG) data as a metric to analyze electrical activities of the brain that contribute to attention deficiency.
-We use a neural network as a machine learning classifying algorithm to analyze the EEG data to measure the impact of CM-II on students’ attention deficiency.
+We use a neural network as a machine learning (ML) classifying algorithm to analyze the EEG data to measure the impact of CM-II on students’ attention deficiency.